 Transfer students seeking Illinois teacher certification are expected to take all required 300- and 400-level education courses at Wheaton.
 Exceptions may be granted with departmental approval.

 Courses that have been taken more than eight years prior to transferring to Wheaton are subject to department approval for transfer if they are to be used to meet any general education, major, minor, or teacher education requirements.

-As the Internet has made electronic communication increasingly widespread, convenient, and reliable, organizations of all types have begun using the mechanisms it provides for official communication, alongside traditional paper documents.
+As the Internet has made electronic communication widespread, convenient, and reliable, organizations of all types have begun using the mechanisms it provides for official communication, alongside traditional paper documents.
 At Wheaton College two of these mechanisms are now used for official communication between campus offices and students: Banner Self Service and electronic mail.

 Banner Self Service is a component of BannerÔ, the College's administrative database system, and allows communication via the Internet between campus offices and students, including online registration for classes and communication of class schedules, grades, student account balances, and financial aid information.
 Data encryption and user authentication provide safeguards for the personal information accessible through Banner Self Service.

 Students are given college sponsored email accounts when they enroll at the College.
 Official notifications made by campus offices are increasingly made using email, rather than by paper memos sent through the campus post office.
 Electronic mail used for such notifications will be delivered to the student's college email account.
 Students are expected to read their campus email, and must use their campus email accounts in official correspondence with campus offices to ensure proper identification.

 Revision Date: July 1, 2014